Pay Per Token

 @Andy hello). - Check Docker is running.
 Run

 docker info— if it errors, open Docker Desktop. - Check the proxy is running.
-Should show
+See “The proxy isn’t running” above.

-tail -f logs/nanoclaw.login the project folder. - Restart everything: Restart both proxy and bot (see above).
+nanoclaw-venice/groups/main/logs/folder.
+Open the most recent file that starts withcontainer-. - Restart everything: Restart both proxy and bot (see above).

 Container build fails during setup